 Enjoy the fabulous farm-to-table offerings at renowned Napa Valley restaurants.

-A table at the French Laundry requires reservations several weeks in advance, but you can get by with calling a few days ahead for many places.
+A table at the French Laundry requires reservations several weeks in advance, but you can get by with booking a few days ahead for many places.

-Do a self guided tour of Napa Valley’s most beautiful wineries.
+Do a self guided tour of Napa Valley’s most beautiful wineries: you’ll find fabulous architecture and art, and gorgeous gardens and grounds to explore.

 Stroll downtown Napa to enjoy the riverfront architecture and browse the shops and public art.
 Enjoy the Art Walk in downtown Yountville and stop in for a sweet treat at Bouchon Bakery.